PURE MTH 2106 - Algebra II

 The full timetable of all activities for this course can be accessed from Course Planner.

-- Be able to construct and work with related objects: subspaces, sums, quotient spaces, dual space.
+7. Be able to construct and work with related objects: subspaces, sums, quotient spaces, dual spaces.

-- Be familiar with various method of proof, including direct proof, constructive proof, proof by contradiction, induction.
+10. Be familiar with various methods of proof, including direct proof, constructive proof, proof by contradiction, induction.

 University Graduate Attributes